sleinen/switchdrive-ansible/doc/Storage.md

 ### Accessing data volumes from an NFS server

 NFS servers are VMs running under Qemu.
-Our NFS server implementation lives in the Linux kernel (on some other systems, NFS servers are userspace processes).
+The NFS server implementation that we use lives in the Linux kernel (on some other systems, NFS servers are userspace processes).
 The NFS server accesses a local file system and exposes (exports) it via the NFS protocol.
 In this section we talk about the "local" side, not the NFS side.

 Each NFS server mounts some subset of data volumes as XFS file systems backed by block devices.
 The corresponding `/etc/fstab` entries look